 Toward the end of his studies, he tried his hand at bronze sculpture.
 After a major failed sculpture of a woman’s torso, he recognized he did not have the temperament for such a perfect art form.Hacienda Del Sol's surroundings need no embellishment.
 Click To Tweet

 After graduating, he went to the east coast (NYC) and worked with famed furniture designer and builder Dakota Jackson, known for his mid-century modern designs.
 While there, Jeff worked as a furniture and cabinet-maker but after a few years, it was time to move on.

 Ultimately, Timan returned to Tucson to help his aging father, who was succumbing to Alzheimer’s disease with his Real Estate business.
 He became a Real Estate Broker and facilitated numerous important deals in the Tucson area.

 In 1995, Timan learned that the Hacienda Del Sol Luxury Guest Ranch Resort was on the market.
 He had always loved the ranch.
 Moreover, he saw it as a great deal and a better investment.
-He proceeded to gather a group of business people (Tom Firth, Rick Fink and Paul Ginsburg), with varying backgrounds to negotiate the purchase of Hacienda Del Sol Ranch Resort.
-This group of investors is the same collective that own and operate the ranch today.
+He proceeded to gather a group of business people (Tom Firth, Rick Fink, and Paul Ginsburg), with varying backgrounds to negotiate the purchase of Hacienda Del Sol Ranch Resort.
+This group of investors is the same collective that owns and operate the ranch today.